 If we count on both ghee vs clarified butter, you will find that both ghee and clarified butter can work as an excellent dairy oil.
 Both are recognized for their health benefits, and both dairy products are known for their higher burning points.

-However, for both the products, grass-fed quality is of paramount importance.
+However, for both products, grass-fed quality is of paramount importance.
 Grass fed ghee or clarified butter contains more nutrients than grain-fed milk-made ghee or clarified butter.
 If we consult dairy research, grass-fed ghee variety will come out with nutrition-rich dairy products that contain at least more Conjugated linoleic acids and Butyric acids, which are the pillars for ghee’s nutritional power.